 Fourth, a product roadmap facilitates effective portfolio management, as it helps synchronise the development efforts of different products.

-Last but not least, using a roadmap supports and complements the product backlog.
-This allows the backlog to focus on the tactical product development aspects, as I explain in more detail below.
+Last but not least, using a roadmap supports and complements the Product Canvas and the product backlog.
+This allows the canvas and backlog to focus on the tactical product development aspects, as I explain in more detail below.

 When should I Use a Product Roadmap?

-As I’ve mentioned above, using a product roadmap can benefit your product backlog and Product Canvas.
-Here is why: As the roadmap takes care of the strategic product planning aspects, it frees the backlog to focus on the tactical work, as the picture below illustrates.
+Using a product roadmap can benefit your Product Canvas and product backlog .
+Here is why: As the roadmap takes care of the strategic product planning aspects, it frees the canvas/backlog to focus on the tactical work, as the picture below illustrates.

 Say you release a new product version every three months.
-I would then suggest that your product roadmap should capture the next four major releases, while your product backlog focuses on creating the next product version.
+I would then suggest that your product roadmap should capture the next four major releases, while your Product Canvas or product backlog focuses on creating the next product version.

 The following table summaries the differences between the product roadmap and the product backlog: